Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 The following three experiments largely replicate Experiments 1 through 3 but shift the oracle assignment rule to the left, narrowing the difference between the baseline average outcomes in the experimental and control groups.
 In Experiment 4, we assume that

 so that the optimal policy is

-which we plot in \cref{AFIG:PS-4} (\cpageref{AFIG:PS-4}).
+which we plot in \cref{AFIG:PS-4}.
 Experiments 5 and 6 then mirror Experiments 2 and 3 in that they inflate and deflate, respectively, the variance of post-programme earnings.
-We suggest that \cref{EQ:BASELINE-4} is a more difficult problem that \cref{EQ:BASELINE-1} (\cpageref{EQ:BASELINE-1}).
+We suggest that \cref{EQ:BASELINE-4} is a more difficult problem that \cref{EQ:BASELINE-1}.

-We specifically design these experiments so that the oracle assignment rule is such that as close to 50\% of the sample is assigned to the treatment group as is possible without altering the importance of pre-programme earnings relative to years of education in the earnings process.
+We specifically design these experiments so that the oracle assignment rule is such that as close to 50\% of the sample is assigned to treatment as is possible without altering the importance of pre-programme earnings relative to years of education in the earnings process.
 We present the corresponding estimates of the parameters of the posterior distribution immediately below.